autocrossblog/autocrossblog.github.io/_posts/2007-08-15-bad-things-oil-and-antifreeze-don't-mix.md

 categories:  [ 240z, Datsun ]

 ---
-<p>So I'm in the garage.
-Pulled the drain plug on the motor, out comes antifreeze, then oil... bad things</p>
+So I'm in the garage.
+Pulled the drain plug on the motor, out comes antifreeze, then oil... bad things